 - Heart Rate Monitoring/Control: Most treadmills on the market have some capacity to monitor your heart rate by way of sensors on the side-rails.
 The productiveness of your workout will largely depend on what your heart rate is.
 Too high or too low and either way you could be wasting your time.
 Heart rate monitoring and control takes the guess work out of this to ensure that you are getting the most of your workouts.

 - iPod connectivity: There is significant research to suggest that you perform best during your workout while you listen to your favourite music.
 Higher end treadmills will come at least with the ability to connect your iPod or MP3 player and listen through inbuilt speakers.
-The Horizon T5000 allows you to control your iPod all from the console of the treadmill.
+The Horizon Adventure 5 allows you to plug in your iPod all from the console of the treadmill.

 The treadmill motor should definitely not be a case of out of sight, out of mind.
 Your overall experience of your treadmill as far as smoothness & quietness is concerned will mostly depend on the quality & size of the motor.

 When comparing the motors of treadmills, you will typically see the motor rated as “CONTINUOUS DUTY” & “PEAK HORSEPOWER”.

 THE RUNNING BELT & DECK

 The running belt is what you will walk or run on.
 Ranging in size from around 130x40cm to 150x50cm, your choice will be guided by how you intend to use the treadmill.
 If you’re just starting out and will mostly walk or job lightly then a smaller sized running belt would be sufficient.
 If you will be mostly running then choosing a treadmill with a large running belt is best.
 As you get fatigued during longer running sessions, users will tend to `drift’ sideways on the treadmill which is why a larger running belt is so important.

 Another factor to consider with the running belt is the material.
 The thickness of a belt will vary from 1.6 up to around 5mm.